Inductive Generative Recommendation via Retrieval-based Speculation: Methodology

 where $\operatorname{V}(\cdot)$ denotes the verifier model, which takes the input sequence $X$ and the potential target item $x_t$ as inputs, outputing the log-likelihood probability scores. $l$ denotes the total number of digits in each semantic ID pattern, where the last digit is assumed to be the item identification token. $P(\cdot)$ denotes the backbone autoregressive model, which takes semantic ID sequences and outputs the likelihood scores. $c^t_i$ refers to the $i$-th digit of the semantic ID for the target item $x_t$.
 The set $\mathcal{I}^* \setminus \mathcal{I}$ represents the unseen items.

 To alleviate the bias caused by varying lengths of semantic IDs for unseen and existing items, we normalize the log-likelihood scores by the corresponding number of digits.
 After obtaining the likelihood score, we accept the items if \(\operatorname{V}(x_t,X) > \gamma\), where \(\gamma\) is a hyperparameter and can be tuned on the validation set.
-We provide a detailed analysis of the hyperparameter $\gamma$ in~\Cref{sec:experiments-hyperparameters}.